Defjoint777/2d349b37-ef59-4353-87e2-33896c7d0064/README.md

 ## Questions

 1. What is the difference between inline and display math in LaTeX?
+   Its easier to read and looks better organized
-2. How do you write superscripts and subscripts?
+3. How do you write superscripts and subscripts? x^2 or x^{10}, x_1 or x_{10}
-3. What is the purpose of the `equation` environment compared to `\[ \]`?
+5. What is the purpose of the `equation` environment compared to `\[ \]`? with equation our formel gets number like (1), \[\...\\] not.
-4. How does LaTeX handle automatic equation numbering?
+7. How does LaTeX handle automatic equation numbering? when the file get compiled, compiler just counts equation elements and they get enumerated.
 ---

 ## Advice